openedx/edx-documentation/en_us/shared/exercises_tools/lti_component.rst

 You can integrate remote learning tools, such as applications and textbooks, into your course with the learning tools interoperability (LTI) component.
-The LTI component is based on the `IMS Global Learning Tools Interoperability`_ version 1.1.1 specifications.
+The LTI component supports tools with the `LTI 1.1`_ and `LTI 1.3`_ specifications.
+Additionally, the LTI 1.3 tools can use the following LTI Advantage extensions:
+`Deep Linking`_ and `Assignments and Grades services`_.

 .. contents::
    :local: